juanimsand/rouletteGame/README.md

     * `cmake ../`
 5. Run make, this should generate application executable:
     * `make`
-6. You just generate the rouletteGame application executable, congrats!
+6. You just generated the rouletteGame application executable, congrats!

 ## How to run